Robertfarb/whiteboarding-curriculum/projects/flex-project/flex-sample-proposal.md

 ### Technologies & Technical Challenges

-This extension will be implemented using the standard Chrome extension technology: Javascript, HTML, and CSS.
+This extension will be implemented using the standard Chrome extension technology: JavaScript, HTML, and CSS.
 In addition to the `manifest.json` and `package.json` files, there will be two scripts:

 - `content.js`: will contain the logic for finding and recoloring elements in the DOM
 - `options.js`: will contain the logic for changing the user's settings